scorpion/scorpion.github.io/docs/README.md

 ## Constellations

-[constellations.sh](https://constellations.sh) by scorpion will allow orchestration of open source projects.
+[constellations.sh](https://constellations.sh) by [scorpion.io](https://scorpion.io) will allow orchestration of open source projects.

+Please see the [Constellations GitHub](https://github.com/scorpion/constellations) repository for more information.

 ### Asterism